zhouhelena/ci-demo/README.md

 Hello World: 6aa43f18-4d3c-4f05-a29a-4c25907c8f7b
 ```

 If this worked, then you've successfully automated publishing for your own npm app!
-Once you're done, call over Armaan and ask him how many people pied him today.
+Once you're done, call over Jordan and ask him about how many "murders" he witnessed today.